codius/codius-site-source/src/pages/docs/overview/for-contracts.md

 Codius is a platform for securely executing smart contracts and other types of smart programs.

 Smart contracts run on Codius can:
-* hold assets in one or multiple math-based distributed ledgers, such as Bitcoin and Ripple
+* hold assets in one or multiple math-based distributed ledgers, such as Bitcoin and XRP
 * collect information from any source connected to the internet
 * be written in standard programming languages